No Drill Storage Ideas for Renters

 Use Existing Surfaces

-Doors, cabinet doors, closet rods, shelves, and empty floor gaps can often add storage without drilling.
+Doors, cabinet doors, closet rods, existing shelves, and empty floor gaps can often add storage before you buy anything complicated.

 Smart Upgrade